EgorSozonov/eyr/docs/README.md

 # Eyr
-### A new programming language (under construction)
+### A new mid-level programming language (under construction)

 ### Using it

-- Build it with `make all`
+- Build it with `make all` and install the latest libgccjit

+- The `test/examples` folder contains example programs

 - Compile a file like `eyrc test/examples/fizzBuzz.eyr`

-- The output will be in an adjacent .html file
+- The output will be in an adjacent file

-- Open it in a browser and check the Dev Console for output and code
+- Run it

+### Releases

+0.1: Primitive types & lists, a static type system with function overloads generic functions 0.2: Native codegen via Libgccjit, strings and better syntax, a CLI interface

 ### Source code